loscrossos/core_visomaster/README.md

 **Automated Software development setup**

+If:
+- your pc is not setup for AI yet (python, latest CUDA installed and setup, code editors, sublibraries like ffmpeg, espeak)
-If you want a fully free and open source, no strings attached, automated, beginner friendly but efficient way to setup a software development environment for AI and Python, you can use my other project: CrossOS_Setup, which setups your Mac, Windows or Linux PC automatically to a full fledged AI Software Development station.
+- you want a fully free and open source, no strings attached, automated, beginner friendly but efficient way to setup a software development environment for AI and Python

+you can use my other project: CrossOS_Setup, which setups your Mac, Windows or Linux PC automatically to be fully setup for AI Software Development.
 It includes a system checker to assess how well installed your current setup is, before you install anything:

 https://github.com/loscrossos/crossos_setup